-The auto shipping industry is very much seasonal.
-Unlike shipping a package through the postal system, which typically just looks at the size of the package you’re shipping and how fast you want it there to determine your price, auto transportation takes into account a lot of different factors, particularly when you are shipping your vehicle.
+The car shipping industry is very much seasonal.
+Unlike shipping a package through the postal system, which typically just looks at the size of the package you’re shipping and how fast you want it there to determine your price, we take into account a lot of different factors, particularly when you are shipping your vehicle.
 For most people, they need transportation services when they need transportation services, and don’t have the luxury of waiting for prices to fall or carriers to arrive in their area because of weather conditions.
 Understanding how the industry works during the season you are shipping your vehicle will help maintain your sanity and also answer a lot of questions that you may have about why your vehicle is not moving as quickly as you’d like or why your price is so high.

 Summer tends to be the more expensive – at least on the popular routes